aatapa/RLScore/docs/tutorial_fselection.rst

 GreedyRLS takes as an optional argument a callback function.
 This is an object that implements two
 methods: callback(learner) that is called each time a feature is selected, and finished(learner) that is called after the selection process has ended.
-The callback function can be used for example to follow how test set prediciton error evolves as a function of selected features.
+The callback function can be used for example to follow how test set prediction error evolves as a function of selected features.

 .. literalinclude:: ../tutorial/fselection2.py